-Intervertebral Disk Disease
+Intervertebral Disc Disease

 Situations for which we would recommend surgery include:

-- Inability to walk in the rear limbs, or all four limbs
+- Inability to walk in the rear limbs or all four limbs

-Slipped disks in the back are usually treated with a surgery called a hemilaminectomy.
-Our neurologists make an incision on the back and create a window on the side of the back bones to retrieve disk material that is compressing the spinal cord.
+Slipped discs in the back are usually treated with a hemilaminectomy.
+For this surgery, we make an incision on the back and create a window on the side of the back bones to retrieve disc material that is pressing on the spinal cord.

-Constrictive Myelopathy/Pug Myelopathy
+Constrictive Myelopathy (Pug Myelopathy)

 Adult and senior pugs may develop difficulty walking in their rear limbs.
 This is often caused by a condition we call constrictive myelopathy, in which a fluid pocket develops outside of the spinal cord.
 This pocket is believed to be caused by a band of scar tissue surrounding the spinal cord like a belt.
 Surgery may be recommended to relieve the fluid buildup and stabilize the bones of the back.